aaronpowell/aaronpowell.github.io/src/documents/posts/2013-09-06-linq-in-javascript-es6.md

---- cson
+---
   title: "LINQ in JavaScript, ES6 style"
-date: '2013-09-06'
+  date: "2013-09-06"
-tags: ['javascript', 'linq', 'es6']
+  tags:
+    - "javascript"
+    - "linq"
+    - "es6"
-description: """It's been a few years since I last blogged about the concept of LINQ in JavaScript as a lot has changed in the JavaScript landscape.

-So let's revisit the idea of it with a look at how you could leverage LINQ in JavaScript for ES6.
+  description: "It's been a few years since I last blogged about the concept of LINQ in JavaScript as a lot has changed in the JavaScript landscape.\n\nSo let's revisit the idea of it with a look at how you could leverage LINQ in JavaScript for ES6."
-"""
 ---

 ## Update #1